jbelyeu/cshl2018-sv-review/README.md

 Any missing dependencies?
 Try installing with `pip`

 ## Step 3: Some real examples (or are they?)
 There are more possible variants in the `variants.bed` file of this repo.
 Plot them and take a look at the results.
+### Questions:
-Which look real and which look like false positives?
+* Which look real and which look like false positives?
+* What's the pattern of inheritance for each?
+* What types of evidence exist for each?

 ## Step 4: Advanced options:
 * Samplot help